Skip to content

 • You can delete peaks using the mouse on the plot by positioning the pointer on the blue line for the peak to be deleted and then pressing the right mouse button.
 The blue line should vanish, and the corresponding peak will be removed from the Peak List.

-• You can move a Peak List item using the mouse on the plot by: position the pointer on the blue line for the peak you wish to move and then hold the left mouse button down, dragging the line to the desired position.
+• You can move a Peak List item using the mouse on the plot: position the pointer on the blue line for the peak you wish to move and then hold the left mouse button down, dragging the line to the desired position.
 When the mouse button is released, the peak line will be drawn in the new position.

 • The fit limits can be changed from the plot either here or in the Limits data tree.
 Change the upper and lower Tmin/Tmax values by clicking on the appropriate vertical line and dragging it to the right or left.